jdillard/personal-site/source/_trips/2022-02-20-kendall-knob-ski-tour.md

 parties on the way.
 We shared our respective objectives for the day, discussing our thoughts on the snow conditions.

-Just as we neared the top of the trees, we saw a skiier dropping down through trees, the powdery turns looked like fun.
+Just as we neared the top of the trees, we saw a skier dropping down through trees, the powdery turns looked like fun.

 ![Kendall ski lines](/assets/images/trips/kendall-knob-ski-lines.jpg "Kendall ski lines"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Ski lines above Kendall trees.</i></small>